hyungjungkim/low-cost-vision-based-cnc-machine-tool-status-monitoring/README.md

-# Low-cost vision-based machine status monitoring tool
+# Low-cost vision-based CNC machine tool status monitoring

 (To be updated.)